How to Get Out of a Contract

 Can I get out of a contract?
-Or do I have to stay?

-Yes.
+It depends.
 Unfortunately many people sign a contract without carefully thinking through the issues and then find themselves in a contract they wish they never signed.
 We find there are many reasons for this.
 Sometimes people can just be too busy or careless.
 Other times, circumstances change after signing a particular contract.
 Then they find themselves in a difficult situation where they wonder how to get out of a contract.

 Whatever your reason, figuring out how to get out of a contract can be easy or can be nearly impossible.
 It all depends on the language within the contract itself and the factual circumstances surrounding the contract.
 The basic rule is that each party is entitled to “the benefit of their bargain.”